 - helps clinicians identify patients most likely to benefit from particular treatments.

-Policies included have undergone a rigorous review process by a group of doctors, pharmacists, commissioners and a member of the public from across Kent and Medway.
+Policies included have been developed through a rigorous review process involving doctors, pharmacists, a member of the public and commissioners.

 These policies help make sure the NHS offers treatments, based on the latest available evidence, fairly and consistently across Kent and Medway.